 2. Red Rock Canyon Adventure Park

 Red Rock Canyon Adventure Park is a beautiful campground that offers hours of outdoor entertainment to its guests.
-There are beautiful hiking trails nearby that bring you to scenic areas locations for family picnics.
+There are beautiful hiking trails nearby that bring you to scenic areas and locations for family picnics.
 You will also find places to take your family swimming in this area.

 If you are staying overnight, the campground offers plenty of amenities to its guests.
 There are options for primitive camping as well as RV campsites.
 If you are traveling around a holiday you will need to check their website to see what is happening.
 There are usually special events around holidays like Easter weekend, and Memorial Day.